scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

        us(840) ansi-X9-62(10045) signatures(4) ecdsa-with-SHA2(3) 4 }
 ~~~~

-**Important:**<br>
-The accepted cryptographic algorithms listed in this document are the only currently accepted cryptographic algorithms.
+**Important:** The accepted cryptographic algorithms listed in this document are the only currently accepted cryptographic algorithms.
 SCION implementations MUST reject cryptographic algorithms not found in the list.

 The only accepted curves for ECDSA are: